Schuch named bank senior vice president

-Bank of Sun Prairie announces Joe Schuch has been promoted to senior vice president, director of lending operations, compliance and business solutions.
+Bank of Sun Prairie recently announced Joe Schuch has been promoted to senior vice president, director of lending operations, compliance and business solutions.

 Schuch joined Bank of Sun Prairie in 2016 and developed the business solutions department.
 He is a 25-year banking veteran having held roles in commercial banking and treasury management at banks in southcentral Wisconsin.
 Schuch’s career has focused on commercial banking and payment processing services.